rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 ## Fun With Shortcodes

- I had been playing around with some custom shortcodes, either to fill a gap as far as functionality provided by Hugo's existing (built-in) shortcodes was concerned, for my own convenience to wrap frequently uses elements, or just for fun as a learning exercise (and let's be honest, usually all of the above combined).
+ I had been playing around with making some custom [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/) to fill some gaps as far as functionality provided by Hugo's existing (built-in) shortcodes was concerned.
+Others were for my own convenience to wrap frequently used elements, and some were just for fun as a learning exercise (and let's be honest, usually all of the above combined).

-On the *"filling a need"* side, there's my shortcode to embed videos.
+On the *"filling a gap"* side, there's my shortcode to embed videos.
 It's not perfect, and I already found [a smarter one](https://github.com/martignoni/hugo-video/blob/master/layouts/shortcodes/video.html) in the wild, but it does it's job and works for me:

 {{< codecaption lang="go" caption="" >}}
 {{</* videofig mp4="my-file.mp4" loop=true autoplay=true caption="A catchy caption" */>}}
 {{< /codecaption >}}

-This wraps a `<video>` element inside a `<figure>` element inluding a `<figcaption>`, as you might have seen in action already, and the output HTML looks roughly like this:
+This wraps a `<video>` element inside a `<figure>` element inluding a `<figcaption>`, as you might have seen in action already in a previous post.
+The output HTML looks roughly like this:

 {{< codecaption lang="html" caption="" >}}
 <figure>